nobodhi/javascript_coding_exercise/README.md

 ### Fibonacci Series

-In this exercise the test is located in [test/fib_test.js](test/fib_test.js).
+In this exercise the test is located in [test/fib-test.js](test/fib-test.js).
 The fibonacci module must return the Fibonacci sequence to N+1 places for any given N. The series is checked against the formula

 `Sum(F(n)) = F(n+2)-1`

 #### Solution

 Fibonacci can be solved iteratively or recursively.
 In the latter case, it's important to make sure you're not repeating work.
 This solution handles that using a global variable inside the module.
 This is known as 'memoization'.

+### Is Unique

+This is exercise 1.1. from **Cracking the Coding Interview**.
+The test is located in [test/string-test.js](test/string-test.js).
+The module should return true if all the characters in a string are unique.
+Hints include "consider a hash table" and "assume ascii (or not)".

+#### Solution

+Again you can approach this iteratively using a *for* loop, or in a functional style using ES6 array functions.